furkankarakaya/GaN-Studies/Literature.md

 * It is generally concluded that these **RF-based digital isolators tolerate higher dv/dt** than alterna- tives.

+#### Zhao, Q., & Stojcic, G. (2007).
+Characterization of Cdv/dt induced power loss in synchronous buck DC-DC converters.
+IEEE Transactions on Power Electronics, 22(4), 1508–1513. https://doi.org/10.1109/TPEL.2007.900527

+* One of the issues frequently discussed but not fully understood or characterized is so-called induced switching loss of MOS-FETs used as synchronous rectifier

+* The increased voltage across the sync FET induces a current to charge the gate through the gate-to-drain capacitor, .
+The induced voltage can possibly invert (turn-on) the sync FET channel for a short time period.
+The overlapping of the voltage and the current generates additional switching loss.

+* The idea is to modify the gate drive circuit so that an adjustable negative gate-source offset voltage can be generated.
+The purpose of the negative offset voltage is to shift the induced gate voltage below the gate threshold voltage.
+By applying a sufficient negative offset, the induced turn on loss can be completely eliminated.

+* The benefit of CdV/dt
+induced turn on is the reduced peak voltage stress of the sync FET.
+The optimized design is to minimize the induced loss and total losses while the maximum voltage stress of the sync FET is less than the specification.

 ## Measurement

 #### GaN Transistors for Efficient Power Conversion.
 (2014). https://doi.org/10.1002/9781118844779